Merciful and Faithful Priest

 like his brethren “in every way.”
 For him to become the “merciful and

-nature and experiences as his “brethren” whether positive or negative.
+experiences as his “brethren” whether positive or negative.

 As our High Priest, Jesus expiates